vuejs/vuepress/packages/docs/docs/guide/markdown-slot.md

 # Markdown Slot

 VuePress implements a content distribution API for Markdown.
-With this feature, you can split your document into multiple fragments to facilitate flexible composition in the layout component.
+With this feature, you can split your document into fragments, allowing flexible composition in the layout component.

 ## Why do I need Markdown Slot?